nickdellaquilo/Apartment-Regression/project-writeup.md

 ## Algorithms

-~3,000 observations, split into 80/20 train vs. holdout, calculate scores with 5-fold cross validation on training portion,
+2,839 observations were split into 60/20/20 train/validate/testing portions.
+R-squared scores were calculated with 5-fold cross validation on the training portion and evaluated on the validation portion.
+Once the best model was found, it was re-trained on the combined training and validation portions and used to predict the testing portion.

 Models: